wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Types.md

 An SdsType is referenced by its identifier or Id field.
 SdsType identifiers must be unique within a Namespace.

 An SdsType can also refer other SdsTypes by using their identifiers.
 This enables type reusability.
 Nested types and base types are automatically created as separate types.
-For further information, see [Type Reusability](#type-reusability)
+For further information, see [Type reusability](#type-reusability)

 SdsTypes define how events are associated and read within a collection of events, or SdsStream.
 The read characteristics when attempting to read non-existent indexes, indexes that fall between, before or after existing indexes, are determined by the interpolation and extrapolation settings of the SdsType.
-For more information about read characteristics, see [Interpolation](xref:sdsReadingData#interpolation) and [Extrapolation](xref:sdsReadingData#extrapolation).
+For more information about read characteristics, see [Interpolation](xref:sdsReadingData#interpolation) and [Extrapolation](xref:sdsReadingData#extrapolation) in [Reading data](xref:sdsReadingData).

 SdsTypes are immutable.
 After you create an SdsType, you cannot change its definition.
 If the definition of an SdsType is incorrect, you must delete and recreate it.
 In addition, the SdsType may be deleted only if no streams, stream views, or types reference it.